 Toss a coin in the Trevi Fountain

 You might not be allowed anymore to eat gelato by the fountain, and you cannot remake that scene from La Dolce Vita.
-However, nobody sais you cannot toss a coin in the Trevi Fountain and make a wish.
+However, nobody says you cannot toss a coin in the Trevi Fountain and make a wish.

 I always wish to come back to Italy!